Compare FXPRO Versus FP MARKETS and IC Markets broker accounts.

 A micro account allows traders to place money on the Forex market.
 This is best for people who like to make risk averse trades and focuses mostly on foreign exchange currency.
 This is usually used by beginners.

-FxPro and FP Markets do not offer Micro accounts.
+FxPro does not offer clients Micro accounts, while FP Markets does offer clients Micro accounts.

 FxPro Vs FP Markets Standard Account